Ask the Expat

 Tip #1: Know Before You Go

 Visitors to Asia sometimes need to realize before leaving their homeland that their great job, internship, or study abroad semester comes with a measure of cultural adjustment.
 There is no Asian country where its people's way of life, customs, and mentality closely resemble those of Western countries.
 However, you will often find varying expatriate support and local help.
 As a result, adjusting to the Asian way of life takes time, effort, and a bit of perseverance.
 So before you start looking at retirement options, a year of study abroad, volunteering, an internship, or looking for a career move to Asia, do some reading and research to learn about the countries that interest you the most.
-Consider taking a long-term trip to your favorite countries to get more than a passing sense.
+Strongly consider taking as long a trip as possible to your favorite countries to get more than a passing sense.
 "Travel is fatal to prejudice," Mark Twain once famously wrote.

 Tip #2: What is Your Purpose?